Skip to main content

 • Consent should be free, specific, informed, and unconditional.

-• There should be a clear indication of consenting to such action.
+• There should be a clear indication of consent to such action.

 • Agrees to the processing of personal data for the specified purposes.